-The Child and Family Development program at Angelina College transfers 65 degree credits to Stephen F. Austin State University towards the Bachelor of Science in Human Development and Family Studies.
+The Child and Family Development program at Angelina College transfers up to 65 credits to Stephen F. Austin State University towards the Bachelor of Science in Human Development and Family Studies.
 Students transferring to Stephen F. Austin State University typically complete the Bachelor of Science degree in two years.